veritywong/golden-square-phase-three/06_takeaway/recipe/design.md

 end

-class SelectedDish
+class DishSelector
-  def initalize (menu) # menu is an instance of DishList
+  def initialize (menu) # menu is an instance of DishList
     @menu = menu
   end